 Are you struggling to get the word out about the importance of conservation and biodiversity to peers, policy makers, or the public?
 Learn from some of the best science communicators how they craft messages that resonate and deliver content in ways that are fun, engaging, and informative.
 Presenters will focus on multiple communication pathways from traditional and social media to innovative art-science partnerships.
-Come learn how to communicate complex topics in new and compelling ways!
-Please bring a sack lunch or visit the Garden View Café.
+Come learn how to communicate complex topics in new and compelling ways.
+Please bring a sack lunch or plan to visit the Garden View Café.

 |TIME||TOPICS AND SPEAKERS|